-Make this moist, healthy carrot cake recipe and you’ll never miss the extra sugar, fat or white flour!
-You’ll see why it’s our favorite.
-This recipe relies on a trusted, natural ingredient to make a lower fat, low calorie version of a typical carrot cake.
-And that icing has a super secret surprise ingredient!
+This Best Healthy Carrot Cake with Cream Cheese Frosting is a fantastically healthy moist carrot cake recipe without lots of extra sugar, fat or white flour!
+This vegan cake recipe relies on a trusted, natural ingredient to make a lower fat, low calorie version of the classic carrot cake.
+This healthy cake has a surprise ingredient!

 On one end of the line you’ve got a healthy carrot. 🥕

-On the other end of the line you have the most decadent cake you’ve ever eaten. 🍰
+On the other end of the line there’s the most decadent cake you’ve ever tasted. 🍰

 I’ve experimented with other healthy cake recipes.
 Take, for example, my vegan chocolate avocado cake.
 That is one impressive cake and it’s made healthier thanks to avocados. 🥑

 Who knew that avocados could be good in something besides guacamole!

 Healthy Carrot Cake with Applesauce